Rolocost/dynosend-sdk/README.md

 PHP client for Dynosend api

-This is just an example, for more methods please check the [API Documentation](https://developers.dynosend.com/)
+This is just an example, for the rest of the methods please check the [API Documentation](https://developers.dynosend.com/)